 One Book, One Community

-The University of Arkansas One Book, One Community committee has selected Outcasts United: An American Town, A Refugee Team, and One Woman's Quest to Make a Difference by Warren St. John for this year’s reading program.
+The University of Arkansas One Book, One Community committee has selected Just Mercy: A Story of Justice and Redemption by Bryan Stevenson for this year’s reading program.

-Warren St. James is a reporter for the New York Times and author of Rammer Jammer Yellow Hammer: A Journey into the Heart of Fan Mania (2004).
+Bryan Stevenson, author of Just Mercy, is the executive director of the Equal Justice Initiative in Alabama, and a professor of law at NYU’s School of Law.
 He will visit the U of A Thursday, Nov.
-5, and give a free public lecture on his book at 6:30 p.m. in Hillside Auditorium.
+3, and give a free public lecture on his book at 6:30 p.m.
+(Lecture location TBD).
 He will also speak to Fayetteville Public Library book club members at 11:30 a.m.
 Friday, Nov.
-6.
+4.

 The book will be suggested reading for all U of A freshmen in the University Perspectives class, and is expected to be a part of other course curriculums as well.
-Book clubs connected to the Fayetteville Public Library will be reading Outcasts United, and all members of the university and Northwest Arkansas communities are encouraged to read and discuss it.
+Book clubs connected to the Fayetteville Public Library will be reading Just Mercy and all members of the university and Northwest Arkansas communities are encouraged to read and discuss it.